Find a Recipe!

 • Cook the chickpeas according to your preferred method as detailed in the notes.

-• In a food processor, puree the garlic, lemon juice and kosher salt.
+• In a food processor, puree the garlic and lemon juice.
 Let the mixture sit for 10 minutes, to mellow the garlic.
 Strain the liquid and discard the solids.
 Add the liquid back to the processor and spoon in the tahini.
 Start up the processor and add the reserved chickpea water, one tablespoon at time until the tahini is light colored and smooth.

 • Scoop the hummus into a serving bowl and top with a drizzle of olive oil, chopped fresh parsley, and some chopped kalamata olives.